6-17-09

 The deaths symbolized in the dots of the painting are palpably arresting; the paint spirals out at you from the canvas each time, from the depth of each separate circle.
 And as you back away, the work takes a different toll.
 The myriad marks form an amorphous mass that appears to swell and dissipate with a life of its own.
 Across the panels, dark spaces take hold, patches of black after a dense build-up.

 “I needed a space to breathe, a place to rest,” explains the artist.
 “When you look into the dark sky, with just nothing, the emptiness helps.
-Toward the middle of the painting I felt so heavy, so blocked, and that’s when I started to go brighter.
+Toward the middle of the painting I felt so heavy, so blocked, and that’s when I started to go brighter.”

-Have you ever been on the water at night, floating, so quiet, no sound but the water hitting your boat… the ocean meeting the sky?
+at night, floating, so quiet, no sound but the water hitting your boat… the ocean

 “In their journals, the soldiers wrote about the trees, the environment, and the weather over there, how really hot it was.
-So I said to myself, ‘Let’s do a willow tree.
+So I said to myself, ‘Let’s do a willow tree’.
 I love the movement of the willow, and it’s very seldom that you can find a willow.
 Then because both the soldiers and the civilians I Googled wrote so much about the heat, I decided to paint the willow red.”

 Willow Tree, 2009, oil on linen, 48" x 48"